polkadot-js/api/substrate/extrinsics.md

   \# \<weight>

    Complexity: O(S) where S is the number of slashing spans on the account.
-Base Weight: 75.94 + 2.396 * S µs DB Weight:
+DB Weight:

   - Reads: Stash Account, Bonded, Slashing Spans, Locks